kategengler/ember-feature-flags/README.md

 ### Usage

-This addon provides a service named `features` (configurable) available for injection into your routes, controllers, components, etc.
+This addon provides a service named `features` available for injection into your routes, controllers, components, etc.

 For example you may check if a feature is enabled: